Sayamew/Sayamew/README.md

-[  0.121s] Attempting to continue anyway.......... sure, why not [  1.337s] WARNING: /home/sayamew/projects/ has not been touched in 300 days [  1.338s] WARNING: commit history shows only "fix", "fix2", "ok NOW fix", "pls" [  1.339s] ERROR: Sayameow has barely any commits or projects [  1.340s] CRITICAL: no one knows what this repo does, including the author [  1.341s] PANIC: system is panicking
+[  0.121s] Attempting to continue anyway.......... sure, why not [  1.337s] WARNING: /home/sayamew/projects/ has not been touched in 300 days [  1.338s] WARNING: commit history shows only "fix", "fix2", "ok NOW fix", "pls" [  1.339s] ERROR: Sayamew has barely any commits or projects [  1.340s] CRITICAL: no one knows what this repo does, including the author [  1.341s] PANIC: system is panicking
 [  1.342s] PANIC: still panicking